Chad-Mowbray/JWT-Auth/README.md

 ## Public Key Cryptography

 We already know about the Ceasar Cipher.
 If you want to exchange encrypted letters with someone using a Ceasar Cipher, you both need to have the same secret number.
 But if you are the writer, how do you tell your reader what the secret number is?
-You can't simply write in in the top corner of the letter, because anyone who intercepts the letter would be able to decode it.
+You can't simply write it in the top corner of the letter, because anyone who intercepts the letter would be able to decode it.
 There are some ways around this.
 You might have a dead-drop that you both know about, where you can place the secret number.
 But then how do you securely communicate about the dead-drop's location...
 It seems like an infinite regression.

-Fortunately, there is some math thing that solves this problem for us.
+Fortunately, there is ONE WEIRD TRICK that solves this problem for us.
 In fact, it is the basis of secure communication on the internet--the "S" in HTTPS.

 Through some kind of magic, public key cryptography allows two people to share encrypted information even when the encryptor uses a publicly available key.
 It sounds strange, but here is how it goes.